SeanLok97/TwitterLiveSentiment/README.md

 For this code to work as intended, Twitter credentials must be pasted into the TwitterCredentials.py file, for more information see https://developer.twitter.com/en/docs/twitter-api/tweets/hide-replies/quick-start

-The specific search terms can be changed under the variable searchterms in line 85.
-The refresh rate heavily affects the number of tweets analysed.
-If set too low, the code will miss some of the tweets sent, though this mostly affects high traffic search terms such as Trump.
+To change the search terms, the variable searchterm can be changed in TwitterAPI.py.
+Note that the refresh rate heavily affects the number of tweets analysed.
+If set this value is set too low, the code will miss some of the tweets sent, though this mostly affects high traffic search terms such as Trump.

 Dependencies:
 Tweepy